octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

     end;

 ```
+//TODO Despite the definition of a more complex storage, the execution of the smart contract still does nothing.
+The smart contract should at least modify his storage.
 However, the output Michelson code is still the same and still does nothing.
 The smart contract should at least expect some parameters.